 This activity has resulted in increased demand for drilling and production equipment and services, as evidenced by the increase in the average Gulf of Mexico contracted utilization rate for all marketed offshore drilling rigs from 73% in 1992 to 99% in 1997 and 98% in the first quarter of 1998.
 Recently, most offshore drilling contractors have announced plans to upgrade existing rigs to drill in deeper water and harsher environments or to build new Deepwater capable rigs.
 Based on reports from Offshore Data Services related to new drilling rig construction, it is anticipated that the number of rigs worldwide capable of drilling in greater than 1,000 feet of water will increase from 156 at December 31, 1997 to 203 by the year 2000.
-In addition, subsea installations (number of production trees) in the Gulf of Mexico will increase 60% to 40 planned or under construction in 1998 from 25 in 1997.
+In addition, subsea installations (number of production trees) in the Gulf of Mexico will increase 60% to 40 planned or under construction in 1998 from 25 for 1997.
+The foregoing statements concerning future industry conditions are forward-looking statements, and, although the Company believes that the expectations reflected in such forward-looking statements are reasonable, it can give no assurance that such expectations will be met.
 See "Risk Factors."